bluescan/bip39tools/README.md

 * Bip39 and Bip39::Dictionary namespaces contain the core API.
 * dice2bip39: Generate a valid BIP-39 mnemonic using dice.
 * finalwordsbip39: Generate the list of final valid words if you already have the previous words.
+* validatebip39: Validate an existing mnemonic seed phrase to make sure the checksum is correct.
+* makecompliantbip39: Fixes a mnemonic phrase to have a valid checksum.
+Optionally clears the checksum.
+Does not modify the entropy that is already present.
 * unittestsbip39: Units tests for the Bip39, dictionary, and SHA-256 APIs.
-* validatebip39: Validate an existing mnemonic seed phrase to make sure the checksum is correct.

 ## Introduction
 This C++ software is for generating and decomposing valid BIP-39 mnemonics of 12, 15, 18, 21 or 24 words.
 All currently